luxfi/evm/plugin/evm/validators/README.md

 # Validators

-The Validators package is a collection of structs and functions to manage the state and uptime of validators in the Subnet-EVM.
+The Validators package is a collection of structs and functions to manage the state and uptime of validators in the EVM.
 It consists of the following components:

 - State package : The state package stores the validator state and uptime information.
 - Uptime package: The uptime package manages the uptime tracking of the validators.